infobloxopen/terraform-provider-infoblox/docs/index.md

  }
  ```
 Filters will also support Multi Value EA Search, where if the EA has more than one value, to be passed as comma seperated
 value as a string.
-In here EAs' can have multiple or multi values of types like 'string', 'integer', etc..
+In here EAs' can have multiple or multi values of types like 'string', 'integer', etc.

 ### Example for using Multi Value EA Search:
 ```hcl